klemens-st/gui-for-lcp/gui-for-lcp/README.txt

 ==List Category Posts parameters reference==

-Below is a list of shortcode creator's sections together with corresponding shortcode paramters.
+Below is a list of shortcode creator's sections together with corresponding shortcode parameters.
 This is intended to help you navigate List Category Post's documentation.

 ===Selection options===